betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 ## Experiences in actual use

-In this section, we try to capture some high level, subjective assessements, of the products in useful terms as well as the products percieved suitability in various usage scenarios based on experiences from actual use.
+In this section, we try to capture some high level, subjective assessments, of the products in useful terms as well as the products perceived suitability in various usage scenarios based on experiences from actual use.

 We use a 4-point Likert subjective quality scale here